Introduction

 Standard Drywall

-Description: The most common type used in general construction and renovations.
+Description: This is the most common type used in construction and renovations.

-Uses: Ideal for walls and ceilings in dry areas.
+Uses: It’s great for walls and ceilings in dry areas.

 Moisture-Resistant Drywall (Green Board)

-Description: It has a green covering that makes it more resistant to moisture than standard drywall.
+Description: This type has a green cover that makes it more resistant to moisture than standard drywall.

-Uses: Best for areas with high humidity, like bathrooms and basements.
+Uses: It’s perfect for places with high humidity, like bathrooms and basements.

 Fire-Resistant Drywall (Type X)

-Description: It contains glass fibers to increase its fire resistance.
+Description: This type has glass fibers added to improve its fire resistance.

-Uses: Required in garages, furnaces, and apartments for safety codes.
+Uses: It’s required in garages, furnace rooms, and multi-family homes to meet safety codes.

 Soundproof Drywall

-Uses: Ideal for home theaters, bedrooms, and apartments to reduce noise transfer.
+Uses: It’s ideal for home theaters, bedrooms, and apartments where reducing noise is important.

 Choosing the Right Type for Your Project